 Low cost, small size, and the ability of allowing computerized identification of objects make Radio Frequency IDentification (RFID) systems increasingly ubiquitous in both public and private domains.
-Prominent RFID applications supply chain management (inventory control) [16], e-passports [57], credit cards [15], driver's licenses [60], [41], vehicle systems (toll collection or car key) [17], [27], [25], access cards (building, parking or public transport) [46], and medical implants [38].
-NFC, or Near Field Communication [26], is yet another upcoming RFID technology which allows devices, such as smartphones, to have both RFID tag and reader functionality.
-In particular, the use of NFC-equipped mobile devices as payment tokens (such as Google Wallet) is considered to be the next generation payment system and the latest buzz in the financial industry [10].
+Prominent RFID applications include supply chain management (inventory management), e-passports, credit cards, driver's licenses, vehicle systems (toll collection or automobile key), access cards (building or parking, public transport), and medical implants.

-A typical RFID system consists of tags, readers and/or back-end servers.
+A typical RFID system consists of tags, readers and/or backend servers.
 Tags are miniaturized wireless radio devices that store information about their corresponding subject.
 Such information is usually sensitive and personally identifiable.
-For example, a US e-passport stores the name, nationality, date of birth, digital photograph, and (optionally) fingerprint of its owner [29].
+For example, a US e-passport stores the name, nationality, date of birth, digital photograph, and (optionally) fingerprint of its owner [21].
 Readers broadcast queries to tags in their radio transmission ranges for information contained in tags and tags reply with such information.
 The queried information is then sent to the server (which may co-exist with the reader) for further processing and the processing result is used to perform proper actions (such as updating inventory, opening gate, charging toll or approving payment).